bishal-balouria/python-for-machine-learning/README.md

 # 🐍 Python for Machine Learning

 Welcome to **Python-for-Machine-Learning**!
-This repository documents my journey of learning Python and applying it to machine learning concepts using **Jupyter Notebooks** and **Google Colab**.
+This repository comprises learning basics of Python and applying it to machine learning concepts using **Jupyter Notebooks** and **Google Colab**.

 ## 📘 Overview
 This repo contains step-by-step notebooks covering: